 Cabinet in the firing line

 In February 1820, a radical named Arthur Thistlewood and his small band of followers plotted to assassinate the cabinet.
 The London-based gang were exposed by an undercover agent and later seized as they gathered above a stable at Cato Street, near Edgware Road.
 Five were hanged and then beheaded, while five were transported.
+The plan became known as the Cato Street Conspiracy.

 The Great Reform Act